 It says too little has been done to address problems of energy hardship for some consumers finding it too costly to heat cold and damp houses and this should be investigated further.

-Next story in National: Teen admits Stephen Dudley assault
+Next story in New Zealand: Teen admits Stephen Dudley assault

 Copyright © 2014, Radio New Zealand